WHAT IS A MECHANICAL HARD DRIVE?

 External hard disks allow us to store outside the computer all the important information of which we want to make a backup copy.
 But one failure can cause us to lose all this data.

-Apple devices, both iPhone, iPad, iMac, MacBook, Mac Mini, etc. They are reliable, elegant, powerful and easy-to-use devices.
+Apple devices, including iPhone, iPad, iMac, MacBook, Mac Mini, etc. They are reliable, elegant, powerful and easy to use.

 On the laptop hard disk we store important work or home information.
 If a failure occurs, it can cause us to lose all this valuable personal data.